- Free delivery over £40

 Cerazette is a progesterone-only oral contraceptive pill.
 Its active ingredient is desogestrel, a synthetic version of the female sex hormone progesterone.
 Combined contraceptive pills contain a form of oestrogen, whereas progesterone-only pills such as Cerazette can be used by women who cannot take oestrogen.
 For example, progesterone-only pills are safe to use if you are breastfeeding, you smoke or you are overweight.
 If used correctly, Cerazette is over 99% effective at preventing pregnancy.

-If you have been prescribed Cerazette, repeat supplies can be purchased online from The Independent Pharmacy, following a simple medical questionnaire.
-One of our doctors will review your order on the same working day – if they deem that Cerazette is suitable for you, your order will be with you as soon as the next working day.
+Cerazette can be purchased online from The Independent Pharmacy, following a simple medical questionnaire.
+One of our medical team will review your order on the same working day – if they deem that Cerazette is suitable for you, your order will be with you as soon as the next working day.

 There are 28 tablets in each pack of Cerazette.
 There is no interval in this treatment cycle – take the first pill of your next pack the day after finishing the first.
 Cerazette should be taken regularly at roughly the same time every day within a 12-hour window.
 If you miss one pill anywhere in your pack and it is less than 12 hours late, take it as soon as you remember even if it means taking two pills in a day.
 You should continue taking your pills as normal and you will not need additional contraception.
 If you miss more than one pill or it is more than 12 hours late you will lose your contraceptive cover and extra contraception will be required for at least 7 days.